-a.
+- a.
 Bidding.
-Contracts relating to gaming or any gaming facility over \$25,000 or for more than five years shall be subjected to a formal, sealed bidding process prior to submission to the Tribal Council for approval.
-All reasonable attempts shall be made to obtain and consider at least three responsible bids; provided, the Gaming Commission may waive the requirement for three bids upon good cause shown.
+Contracts relating to gaming or any gaming facility over \$25,000 or for more than five (5) years shall be subjected to a formal, sealed bidding process prior to submission to the Management Committee established under the Band's Gaming Enterprise Documents or, in the event such Management Committee does not exist or cannot fulfill such function, then to the General Membership for approval.
+All reasonable attempts shall be made to obtain and consider at least three (3) responsible bids; provided, the Gaming Commission may waive the requirement for three bids upon good cause shown. - b.

-b.
 Audit Requirements.
 All contracts for supplies, services, or concessions for a contract amount in excess of \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming on the Reservation shall be subject to independent audits, and such contracts shall so specify.